Yandex Cloud

 Configure additional settingsConfigure additional settings

-2. Connect to a virtual machine over SSH.
+2. Connect to the VM over SSH.

 1. Install the JDK: